-Monitor the ice for radio pulses generated by interactions of cosmic neutrinos with nuclei of the 2.8km thick and radio transparent ice sheet at the South Pole Poster session at this conference:
+Monitor the ice for radio pulses generated by interactions of cosmic neutrinos with nuclei of the 2.8km thick ice sheet at the South Pole Poster session at this conference:

 - \rightarrow H. Landsman, ARA Design and Status - ightarrow J. Davies, ARA prototype and first station